 Spotted lanternfly have been seen throughout Hudson County and Hoboken has seen massing of adult Spotted Lanternfly in certain parks.

 The City is working with a certified arborist and NJ Licensed Tree Expert from Almstead Tree, Shrub & Lawn Care on an Integrated Pest Management (IPM) approach for managing the Spotted Lanternfly in City parks.
-Almstead is currently conducting site surveys of all City-owned parks for massing of Spotted Lanternfly.
+Almstead routinely surveys and treats all City-owned parks for massing of Spotted Lanternfly.

-All individual treated trees will be flagged with standard 72-hour no entry flags to inform the public.
+All individual treated trees are flagged with standard 72-hour no entry flags to inform the public.
 Please do not touch flagged trees.